Unitree R1: Complete Buying Guide, Price & Pre-Order 2025

 Unveiled by Hangzhou-based Unitree Robotics in July 2025, the R1 requires 98% less upfront investment than the company's enterprise-grade Unitree H2 ($29,900 full purchase price) and an estimated 95% less than industrial humanoids like the Agility Robotics Digit (~$100,000).

-With an estimated delivery timeline of December 2025 according to official Unitree communications, the R1 is positioned to bring advanced bipedal robotics to educational institutions, research laboratories, and development teams that were previously priced out of the market.
-This is not a toy or a limited demonstration platform—as detailed in The Robot Report's analysis, the R1 is a serious development tool with seven distinct configurations ranging from basic locomotion platforms to advanced manipulation systems with tactile sensing.
+With an estimated delivery timeline of January 2026 according to ToborLife's official distributor information, the R1 is positioned to bring advanced bipedal robotics to educational institutions, research laboratories, and development teams that were previously priced out of the market.

 What is the Unitree R1 Humanoid Robot?

 Definitive Answer: The Unitree R1 is a lightweight, highly agile bipedal humanoid robot developed by Unitree Robotics (Hangzhou, China) and announced in July 2025.
-According to official specifications published at unitree.com/R1, the R1 stands 121 centimeters (47.6 inches) tall, weighs between 25-29 kilograms (55-64 lbs) depending on configuration, and features 24 to 40 degrees of freedom across seven distinct variants.
+According to official specifications, the R1 stands 121 centimeters tall, weighs 25-29 kilograms depending on configuration, and features 24 to 40 degrees of freedom across seven distinct variants.

-Recognition: Recognized as one of TIME Magazine's Best Inventions of 2025 for its groundbreaking affordability and accessibility in humanoid robotics.
+Recognition: TIME Magazine's Best Inventions of 2025 for groundbreaking affordability in humanoid robotics.

 Height